techCarpenter/brianjdevries.com-gridsome/content/markdownPages/Now.md

 # Now

-Right now I'm working on this website and the newsletter that goes along with it.
-Feel free to say hello through one of the methods in the footer!
+Right now I'm working on this website and the emails that go along with it.
+Feel free to say hello!